 Blood sugar testing is an essential part of treating and controlling diabetes.
 Knowing your blood sugar levels quickly can help you be aware when your blood sugar level has fallen or risen outside the target range.
 In some cases, this will help prevent an emergency situation.
 You’ll also be able to record and track your blood glucose readings over time, monitoring how exercise, food, and medicine affect your levels.

-Luckily, testing your blood glucose level can be done just about anywhere and anytime.
-In as little as a minute or two, you can test your blood and have a reading using an at-home blood sugar or blood glucose monitor.
+Luckily, testing your blood glucose level can be done just about anywhere and at any time.
+In as little as a minute or two, you can test your blood and have a reading using an at-home blood sugar meter or blood glucose monitor.